M0hit1029/GenEx/README.md

 ## 🔑 Key Features

-1. Upload documents (PDF, DOCX, XLSX) or media (audio/video)
+1. Upload documents (PDF, DOCX, XLSX) or media (audio/video).
-2. AI-powered extraction of clear and structured requirements
+2. AI-powered extraction of clear and structured requirements.
-3. Categorization into functional and non-functional requirements
+3. Categorization into functional and non-functional requirements.
-4. Document versioning, editing, exporting, and collaboration
-5. Role-based access and user management
+4. Role-based access and user management.
-6. Integrated AI chat for clarification and requirement Q&A
+5. Visualization of extracted requirements.

 ---